 It may well be that individual PTE experience of negotiations with bus operators on reimbursement matters has not required detailed debate on Calculator inputs, and in the past there may not have been any need to use local survey data to bolster the PTE’s position.
-However, where resolution of negotiations has proved difficult, access to objective, independently verifiable evidence on the inputs to the DfT Calculator has significantly enhanced the positions of some PTEs.
-Consequently, even if local survey data is no longer collected by a PTE on a regular basis, it is strongly recommended that an archive of historic local data is created to provide a resource that can be drawn on in future negotiations.
+However, where resolution of negotiations has proved difficult, access to objective, independently verifiable evidence on the inputs to the DfT Calculator has significantly strengthened PTE negotiating positions.
+Consequently, even if local survey data is no longer collected by a PTE on a regular basis, it is strongly recommended that individual PTEs create an archive of historic local data to provide a resource that can be drawn on in future negotiations.
 This may be a matter of some urgency, given staff turnover and the potential for lack of documentation, especially since the need to draw upon such a resource might not become apparent for a year or more.

 It is also worth noting that in most PTE areas, it is negotiations with one or two smaller operators that can prove disproportionately time consuming, especially if a number of inputs to the Calculator are seen as being open for debate because of lack of local evidence.
 Having ready access to a well-established set of local values (even if based on survey data going back some years) can head-off unnecessary debate and save time and effort all-round.]

-Definitions of local variables
+Estimates of local variables